 - Apples - refer to my information above on the best types of apples to bake with

-- Brown sugar - light brown sugar is best.
+- Brown sugar - Light brown sugar is best.

-- Clove - if you don't have clove, or nutmeg, simply use cinnamon.
+- Clove - If you don't have clove, or nutmeg, simply use cinnamon.

-- Demerara sugar - we will sprinkle this on the perimeter of the crust to give it a crunch and a little added sweetness after it bakes.
+- Demerara sugar - We will sprinkle this on the perimeter of the crust to give it a crunch and a little added sweetness after it bakes.

-In a food processor, pulse the flour, sugar, and salt to combine.
+Step 1: In a food processor, pulse the flour, sugar, and salt to combine.
 Add the cold butter pieces, and pulse until the mixture looks like coarse meal with some pea-size pieces.
 Sprinkle with 6 tablespoons of the water, and pulse until the dough comes together.
 If the dough seems too dry, add more water by the tablespoon, and knead until the dough comes together and is soft, smooth, and not crumbly.
 Form the dough into a large ball and wrap the dough in cling wrap.
 Press down into a thick disk and set in the fridge and chill for up to 60 minutes.

 Twenty minutes before you remove the dough from the fridge, preheat the oven to 400º.
 Take the dough out from the fridge and lay on a flour-dusted surface.
 Roll out the dough until approximately 11" in diameter and approximately ¼" thick.